-With respect to the complaint captioned Deborah Searcy, Shirley Walker, et al. vs. Impac Funding Corporation, Impac Mortgage Holdings, Inc. et. al., which is described in IMH's annual report on Form 10-K for the year ended December 31, 2002, in March 2003, the plaintiffs filed an amended complaint adding certain defendants, including an Impac-related entity, and dropping others, including certain Impac-related entities, and we have been served with the amended complaint.
+With respect to the complaint captioned Deborah Searcy, Shirley Walker, al. vs. Impac Funding Corporation, Impac Mortgage Holdings, Inc. et. al., which is described in IMH's annual report on Form 10-K for the year ended December 31, 2002, in March 2003, the plaintiffs filed an amended complaint adding certain defendants, including an Impac-related entity, and dropping others, including certain Impac-related entities, and we have been served with the amended complaint.
+A motion to dismiss the amended complaint has been filed.
+This motion is scheduled to be heard on September 5, 2003.
 Please refer to IMH's annual report on Form 10-K for the year ended December 31, 2002 regarding the Searcy action.
-The Company believes that it has meritorious defenses to this complaint and intends to defend it vigorously.
-Nevertheless, litigation is uncertain and the Company may not prevail in the lawsuit and can express no opinion as to its ultimate outcome.

-The Company is a party to other litigation and claims, which are normal in the course of its operations.
-While the results of such other litigation and claims cannot be predicted with certainty, the Company believes the final outcome of such other matters will not have a material adverse effect on the Company.

-Please refer to IMH's annual report on Form 10-K for the year ended December 31, 2002 regarding other litigation and claims.
+We believe that we have meritorious defenses to this complaint and we intend to defend IMH vigorously.
+Nevertheless, litigation is uncertain and we may not prevail in the lawsuit and can express no opinion as to its ultimate outcome.
+We are a party to other litigation and claims, which are normal in the course of our operations.
+While the results of such other litigation and claims cannot be predicted with certainty, we believe the final outcome of such other matters will not have a material adverse effect on IMH.
+Please refer to our annual report on Form 10-K for the year ended December 31, 2002 regarding other litigation and claims.